edvinand/OmegaV_BLE_Course/README.md

 [remote.h](https://github.com/edvinand/OmegaV_BLE_Course/blob/main/temp_files/snapshot3/custom_files/remote.h)*

 ### Step 7 - Writing Bck to our Peripheral
-So now we can send notifications from our peripheral to our central.
-For a remote controller what more can you ask for?
-Well, let us say we want some sort of two way communication, where we want the central to be able to send messages back to the remote.
-Perhaps to read it out loud, toggle an LED when the TV is about to go to sleep, or perhaps you do not intend to develop a remote controller at all.
-We could use the same characteristic that we already have to send communications both ways, but let us create a new characteristic for this purpose.
+So now we can send button presses from our remote to our phone.
+Pretty cool.
+But since we have a wireless device connected to our phone, and this device has a motor connected to it, it would be nice to be able to control the motor from the phone, right?
+For this we could use the same characteristic that we already have to send communications both ways, but let us create a new characteristic for this purpose.

 **Todo:**</br>
 ***Add a third UUID where you increment the byte that we did for the previous UUID once more.
 Call the UUID BT_UUID_REMOTE_MESSAGE_CHRC_VAL and call the characteristic handle BT_UUID_REMOTE_MESSAGE_CHRC***